Last updated on July 17th, 2023

 If you’ve ever wanted to try your hand (or wheels) in some off-roading terrain, then British Columbia is the place to do it.
 It’s the province with the most OHV (Off-Highway Vehicle) trails and lots of formidable hikes in BC can only be reached with an OHV or 4×4.
+One of them being Mount Cheam!
 This isn’t to say you can’t get creative and mountain bike/hike your way up, but why suffer so much just to get to the trailhead?
 Unless that’s your thing!

 Driving from Vancouver, it’ll take you about 2 hours via the TransCanada Highway to reach the turn that takes you to the first gravel road.
 Passing Abbotsford, you’ll take exit 104 to No. 3 Road East, leading you onto Vedder Mountain Road and Chilliwack Lake Road.
 The mountain view on this road is absolutely incredible, especially at sunrise, that it might keep you from getting to the hike as fast you can.
 It’s a nice breather before things get a little stressful!
 But be careful getting out of your car here: it’s a quiet area so wildlife is bound to frequent it.
 On our way there, we managed to see a coyote, a rabbit and a baby black bear right on the side of the road!
 Real cute, but be on guard, especially if you plan to be driving in the dark!